code-star/slides/slides/sparktraining-2016-05.md

   "I mention them " + rddCount + " times")
 ```

-## Clusterstuff: Fault tolerance
-TODO

-## Clusterstuff: Executors

-## Clusterstuff: Workers
-TODO

-## Clusterstuff: Resource Negotiation
-TODO

-## Clusterstuff: Cluster mode vs Client mode
-TODO

-## Tasks, Jobs, and Stages
-TODO

 ## Caching
-Sometimes you want to reuse an RDD.
+- Sometimes you want to reuse an RDD.
 By default, this leads to a recomputation of the RDD.
-This is where caching comes in.
+This is where caching comes in
+- This supports multiple storage levels (`MEMORY_ONLY`, `MEMORY_AND_DISK`, `DISK_ONLY`, ...)
+- Can also tweak the number of replications of partitions

 ```scala
 val rdd = sc.textFile("/path")
 val nextRDD = rdd.map(line => line.toLowerCase)